-Head: Univ.-Prof. DI Dr.techn.
-Hannes Hick (temporarily)
+Head of the Institute: Univ.-Prof. Dr.-Ing.
+Domenik Kaever, M.Sc

 Main focus

 There are three main research areas at the institute: Intralogistics, Logistics Technology and Urban Logistics.
 From these industrial and funded projects arise in close collaboration with partners from industry and science.
 Organized in a matrix-structure all researchers are mostly engaged in more than one project to enable a broad view and to benefit from specific key-experience.